MichaelTrestman/kubes4noobs/tut.md

 ### Pre-requisites:

-- The tutorial will assume the user has a mac computer
+- The tutorial will assume the user has a mac computer.
-- Access to the internet
+- Access to the internet.
-- A credit card in order to set up a free trial with Google cloud (the credit card is used to establish identity but will not be charged)
+- A credit card in order to set up a free trial with Google cloud (the credit card is used to establish identity but will not be charged).

 ### Learning Objectives:

-- understand what kubernetes is for.
+- Understand the advantages of using Kubernetes to manage distributed computing systems.
-- set up the tools for using kubernetes, on your machine and in Google cloud.
+- Set up the tools for using kubernetes, on your machine and in Google cloud.
-- create your first kubernetes cluster
+- Create your first kubernetes cluster.
-- deploy a sample app and load balancer
+- Deploy a sample app and load balancer.
-- route traffic through the load balancer to the application using a Kubernetes service.
+- Route traffic through the load balancer to the application using a Kubernetes service.

 ### Outline:

-1. What is Kubernetes?
-A conceptual introduction
+1. The Kubernetes philosophy: a conceptual introduction
 2. Getting a Handle on Kubernetes: setting up our tools
    1. Set up your Google cloud
    2. Set up kubectl